GBHyland/APS-Process-Workflow-intermediate/new-customer-onboarding-process.md

 6. Name your Generate Document task by double clicking on task and opening the name field.
     -	Name the task ```Save Doc to CMS```.
 7. To configure the Publish to Alfresco task select it to show its attribute values in the bottom configuration panel.
-8. Select the Alfresco Content attribute to open the Change Valu- popup window.
+8. Select the Alfresco Content attribute to open the Change Value popup window.
 Choose Publish all content uploaded in process from the dropdown menu and press the Save button.
-9. Select the Alfresco Destination attribute to open the Change Valu- popup window.
+9. Select the Alfresco Destination attribute to open the Change Value popup window.
-    -	Next to Destination, click the Select folder… button to open the browse Alfresco popup window.
-The site you created previously should populate her- Choose your site, then navigate to and select the following folder path: _9SecondInsurance/ documentLibrary/Customer Information_
+    -	Next to Destination, click the _Select folder_ button to open the browse Alfresco popup window.
+The site you created previously should populate here.
+Choose your site, then navigate to and select the following folder path: _9SecondInsurance/ documentLibrary/Customer Information_
 -	Press the Save button on the Change Value popup window.
 10. Finally, add an end event to your process.
 Select the Publish to Alfresco task, then select the end event icon from the small popup menu.
 11. Save your process and close the editor.